 Admission of Research Misconduct

 The procedural stages described above anticipate denial of the allegation by the Respondent(s).
 If the Respondent(s) admits to an allegation of misconduct at any stage, the MRO will be informed immediately.
-Depending upon the procedural stage at which the admission occurs, the Respondent(s) should work with the MRO, SCMR, or Investigation Committee to develop a written statement that is fully responsive to the allegation.
+Depending upon the procedural stage at which the admission occurs, the Respondent(s) should work with the MRO, SCMR, or Investigation Committee to develop a written statement that is fully responsive to and specific for the allegation(s).
+The statement must also meet all requirements for a research misconduct finding.
 The statement should include language attesting that the admission is a true admission, freely given, and not a false one derived from circumstances that may have pressured the Respondent(s) into making a false admission.
-The statement should be signed by the Respondent(s) and witnessed by the MRO or committee involved.
-Whenever such an admission of misconduct is forthcoming, the MRO or committee involved will exercise due diligence to ascertain that the admission is freely given and that no circumstances are present that might have pressured the Respondent(s) into making a false admission.
+The statement should be signed by the Respondent(s).
+Whenever such an admission of misconduct is forthcoming, the applicable committee involved will exercise due diligence to ascertain that the admission is freely given and that no circumstances are present that might have pressured the Respondent(s) into making a false admission.

 Such admissions will alter some of the specific procedures described in sections of this policy.
 However, the overall scope and intent of the procedural stages are retained, and the following guidance is provided.